A Leray-Serre spectral sequence for Lagrangian Floer theory: Symplectic fibrations

 \section{Symplectic fibrations}

-The type of symplectic manifolds that we are working with are as follows \begin{definition} A \emph{Symplectic Mori Fibration} is a fiber bundle of compact symplectic manifolds $(F,\omega_F)\rightarrow(E,\omega_K)\xrightarrow{\pi} (B,\omega_B)$, whose transition maps are symplectomorphisms of the fibers, $(F,\omega_F)$ is monotone, $(B,\omega_B)$ is rational, and $\omega_K=a+K\pi^*\omega_B$ for large $K$ where $a$ is the minimal coupling form associated to a connection with Hamiltonian holonomy around contractible loops. \end{definition} We begin by reviewing some basic results about symplectic fiber bundles.
+In this section we review the link between a Hamiltonian connection $H$ and $a_H$ in the weak coupling form \eqref{wcfintro1}.

-Following \cite{ms1} section 6, we start with fiber bundle with connected and compact total space $E$, base $(B,\omega_B)$, and fiber $(F,\omega_F)$.
+Let $F\rightarrow E\rightarrow B$ be a smooth fiber bundle with connected and compact total space $E$, base $(B,\omega_B)$, and fiber $(F,\omega_F)$.
 A \emph{symplectic fibration} is such a space $E$ where the transition maps are symplectomorphisms of the fibers:

 where $\phi_{ji}:U_i\cap U_j\rightarrow \mathrm{Symp}(F,\omega_F)$ are {\u C}ech co-cycles.